The Sean Ellis Test, HXC Framework, and Barrels vs Ammunition — a founder's guide to PMF, hiring, and scaling from Twitch, Ramp, and Superhuman

 Look for 'spiky' individuals—people with obsessively high talent in one specific area, even if they are malformed in others (e.g., a college dropout who is a math Olympian).

+The CEO as Editor leadership framework shifts founders from micro-management to high-leverage decision-making.
 As a leader, your job is not to write every word; it is to edit.
 This means simplifying complexity, asking clarifying questions, and allocating resources where they matter most.

 1. Define Strategy: Set the vector.
 2. Recruit: Get the team.
 3. Set Goals (OKRs): Make them measurable.
 4. Monitor & Assist: Constantly ask, 'Do we have the right strategy and the right people?'